 My professors always had their door open.
 I never had a professor or faculty member refuse me a meeting.
 They were always available to help answer questions, to provide additional study materials, and they really inspired me to challenge myself to learn science and medicine at the highest level.

-What advice would you give someone who was considering earning their post back pre med at University College?
+What advice would you give someone who was considering earning their post-baccalaureate pre-med certificate at University College?